Moons08/personal-project-archive/180228_AWS_crontab/ReadMe.md

 [archive](https://github.com/Moons08/personal-project-archive)

 #### what to do
-- scrape daily articles' headline with link
+- scrape daily headlines with link
 - send a result to my slack channel, every morning
 - in AWS, automatically